TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us004/01.requirements-engineering/readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US001 As an unregistered user, I want to register on the application (join)" as being registered is a requirement for this task.
+* There is a dependency to "US001 - User Registration" as being registered is a requirement for this task.

-* There is a dependency to "US002 As a user I want/need to login in sistem" since i need to login to make a discussion.
+* There is a dependency to "US002 - To login in System" since i need to login to make a discussion.